Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 \paragraph{Oscillations on $\HH$ for generic Cauchy data on $\Sigma$.} As it turns out, $\phiH$ is expected to satisfy the (even stronger) quantitative oscillation condition \eqref{osc.cond.quant} for generic regular Cauchy data on $\Sigma$.
 This expectation is based on works in the physics literature relying on heuristic analysis \cite{HodPiran1,KonoplyaZhidenko,KoyamaTomimatsu,KoyamaTomimatsu2} or numerics \cite{BurkoKhanna,OrenPiran} giving precise asymptotic tails on the event horizon $\HH$.
 We formulate this as the following conjecture, where $\phiH$ is the scalar field $\phi$ restricted to the event horizon $\HH = [v_0,+\infty)$, $v$ is an Eddington--Finkelstein type coordinate (see the gauge choice later defined in \eqref{gauge1}), and electromagnetic gauge $A_v =0$ (see \eqref{GaugeAv}): \begin{conj} Let $(\mathcal M,g,F,A,\phi)$ be a black hole solution of the system \eqref{E1}--\eqref{E5} arising from generic, spherically symmetric smooth Cauchy data on an asymptotically flat $\Sigma$.
 Then, the black hole exterior settles down to a Reissner--Nordström exterior with asymptotic mass $M$ and asymptotic charge $e$ satisfying $0<|e|<M$.
-Moreover, the scalar field has the following late-time asymptotics on the event horizon $\HH=[v_0,+\infty)$: \begin{enumerate} \item In the massive uncharged case, i.e.\ $m^2 > 0$, $q_0=0$, for fast decaying $\phi_{err}$ (i.e.\ $\phi_{err}$ satisfies \eqref{decay.s} for $s>1$), $C(m\cdot M) \neq 0$ and sub-linear growing phase $\omega_{err}(v)= -\frac{3m}{2} (2\pi M)^{\frac{2}{3}} v^{\frac{1}{3}} + \omega(m \cdot M) $. \item In the massless charged case, i.e.\ $m^2 = 0$, $q_0 \neq 0$, where $C_H(q_0e)\neq 0$ is a constant, $\delta(q_0 e):=\sqrt{1-4(q_0 e)^2}\in \mathbb{C}$, and fast decaying $\phi_{err}$ (i.e.\ $\phi_{err}$ satisfies \eqref{decay.s} for $s>1$). \item In the massive charged case, i.e.\ $m^2 > 0$, $q_0 \neq 0$,
+Moreover, the scalar field has the following late-time asymptotics on the event horizon $\HH=[v_0,+\infty)$: \begin{enumerate} \item In the massive uncharged case, i.e.\ $m^2 > 0$, $q_0=0$, for fast decaying $\phi_{err}$ (i.e.\ $\phi_{err}$ satisfies \eqref{decay.s} for $s>1$), a constant $C(m\cdot M,D) \neq 0$ depending on $m\cdot M$ and the initial data $D$, and a sublinear growing phase $\omega_{err}(v)= -\frac{3m}{2} (2\pi M)^{\frac{2}{3}} v^{\frac{1}{3}} + \omega(m \cdot M) $. \item In the massless charged case, i.e.\ $m^2 = 0$, $q_0 \neq 0$, where $C_H(q_0e,D)\neq 0$ is a constant depending on $q_0 e$ and the initial data $D$, $\delta(q_0 e):=\sqrt{1-4(q_0 e)^2}\in \mathbb{C}$, and $\phi_{err}$ is fast decaying (i.e.\ $\phi_{err}$ satisfies \eqref{decay.s} for $s>1$). \item In the massive charged case, i.e.\ $m^2 > 0$, $q_0 \neq 0$,